josephwehby/InvestmentTracker/README.md

 ### To Do
 - get stock price api
 - add mutual tls authentication
-- create table to store historic pnl of portfolio
 - create cron job which will run at end of each day to calculate portfolio pnl which will be displayed in graph